Mohanatheesan26/Travel-App/README.md

-# Travel_app
+# travel_app

-A new Flutter application.
+A Flutter application with firebase for MadHack 2021.

 ## Getting Started